 At Catholic Near East Welfare Association (CNEWA), we support schools in Northeast Africa, India and the Middle East.
 We work with local churches and religious sisters who nurture these children.
 They welcome kids of every faith.

 But the number of children is growing.
 Funding is drying up.
 More than ever, these girls and boys — and the schools that are their lifeline — desperately need your help.

 Can you help us keep their classrooms open?
 Contribute today, and you’ll ensure these kids receive an education.
 Plus meals and vaccinations to keep them strong.

 You’ll help create group housing near school, so rural girls don’t walk dangerous distances to class.
 You’ll provide the traumatized with a refuge that feels like home.

-You’ll give these shattered kids a reason to hope.
+Most of all?
+You’ll give these shattered kids a space to heal.
+A reason to hope.
 So please help them if you can.